ChiaraPalladino/Digital-Agathemerus/inventory/readme.md

 - Language: texts are in Greek or Latin.
 Translations are not included: most of them, however, have translations available in the same repository.

 - "Real" geographical space is privileged.
-Texts pertaining to imaginary, paradoxographic or mythological geographies, such as Homer, Apollonius Rhodius and the Paradoxographi Graeci, are not included.
+Texts pertaining to imaginary or mythological geographies, such as Homer and Apollonius Rhodius, are not included.

 - Chronological span: 7th BC- end of the 5th century CE.
 A second stage will be devoted to texts from the 6th century onwards, including a larger part of the Geographi Latini Minores.